stan-dev/design-docs/designs/0003-parallel_autodiff.md

 ## Parallel Map

-A dereferenced iterator from the InputIt sequence is passed into the UnaryFunction function object.
-The function is expected to return the same type of object for all evaluations in the sequence (except void would not be allowed).
+The `UnaryFunction` function object recieves dereferenced iterators fromt the `InputIt` sequence.
+The function is expected to return the same type of object for all evaluations in the sequence (only void would not be allowed).

 The parallel map facility is very similar to the existing `map_rect`